-They can go shoulder-to-shoulder with ExpressVPN on just about every criteria and more than hold their own.
-Their security levels are not quite at ExpressVPNs level, but more than sufficient for most users.
+They can go shoulder-to-shoulder with any other top-shelf provider on just about every criteria and more than hold their own.
 They offer 256-bit encryption on OpenVPN with 2,048-bit Diffie-Hellman keys.
 Their location in Panama is also one which means their privacy policies can be trusted without question.

-When it comes to speeds, they are not quite at ExpressVPN’s level for consistency, but things are getting better.
+When it comes to speeds, they are among the fastest in the industry.
 In my experience, most US-based servers will stream Hulu without problems, although there are a couple which were, at times, a little slower than I would have liked.

 Their range of servers is huge, spanning over 5,500 servers in 58 countries, with 1,600+ in the USA alone.
 This means there is plenty of choice for users who want to access Hulu from abroad.

 NordVPN also offers an additional tool should accessing Hulu prove problematic.
 Their SmartPlay technology, which is a type of proxy service, claims to be able to facilitate access to any site and is now built into their service.
 Personally, I never encountered a problem with Hulu before, but SmartPlay has helped me access other streaming sites, and it certainly offers a reassuring safety net and is, therefore, another good reason to opt for NordVPN.